 We will have to wait to see how the IV Hydration business will be impacted moving forward.
 Violation of this Act will result in disciplinary action for the physicians and nurses who are providing IV Hydration Treatments to their patients.
-The act will become effective on July 1, 2023 but died in Congress.
+The act was set to become effective on July 1, 2023 but died in Congress.
 This Bill is not effective and the proposed requirements do not have to enforced by healthcare practitioners.

 For more information on IV Hydration, please read our previous article, Establishing A Mobile IV Therapy Clinic in Florida.

 It should be noted that I am not your lawyer (unless you have presently retained my services through a retainer agreement).
 This post is not intended as legal advice, it is purely educational and informational, and no attorney-client relationship shall result after reading it.
 Please consult your own attorney for legal advice.
 If you do not have one and would like to retain my legal services, please contact me using the contact information listed above.